dbermond/screencast/README.md

 default: disabled

+#### `-z, --wmark-size=NxN`

+Set text watermark size.
+Combined with `-k` option it will define a rectangular area in the video that will contain the text watermark image.

+default: `255x35`

 #### `-k, --wmark-position=N,N`

 Set text watermark position inside the video.
 These are X and Y offsets from the video top left corner (not from the screen).
 Combined with `-z` option it will define a rectangular area in the video that will contain the text watermark image.